bes-ptah/winbatchOS/README.md

 ## [ Security ] Supported Versions

-While all releases are supported on security releases (ONLY 1530+ up are actually supported because they download updates from this repository) you should go for a more updated release if you're behind the 16.0 release.
+While all releases are supported on security releases (ONLY 1558+ [not 1530 anymore!]  up are actually supported because they download updates from this repository) you should go for a more updated release if you're behind the 16.0 release.

 ## Reporting a Vulnerability

 Make a issue in the issues section.
-Not accepting vulnerabilies from mail nor discussions, but you can help if you want to by making a pull request (with the update folder)
+I'm not accepting vulnerabilies from mail nor discussions, but you can help if you want to by making a pull request (with the update folder)